 Have you ever thought about what would happen if you cross elves with dwarfs?

-All you have to do is look at the Dwelf with their elven feature and dwarvish body to see the result.
+All you have to do is look at the Dwelf cats with their elven feature and dwarvish body to see the result.

 The Dwelf isn’t among the official American Cat Association’s breeds because it’s a designer breed.

 A Dwelf cat has the short legs of the Munchkin, the Sphinx’s hairless body, and the curly ears of the American Curl.